JAremko/alpine-vim/README.md

   - If you want to use a [go-tool](https://hub.docker.com/r/jare/go-tools/) , but [vim-go](https://github.com/fatih/vim-go) doesn't provide a shorthand - you can simply type, for example, `:!gofmt %` and it will output formatted source of the current buffers(`%:p ` absolute file path, `%:h` head of the file name and `%:p:h` is the current directory).
 If you want to overwrite - use `:% ! gofmt %` The `gofmt` tool used as an example, actually, it covered in vim-go.

 ###### **Keep in mind:**
   - You should be able to drag and drop text into the Vim.
-Use mouse right button by holding `Shift key`.
+And use mouse right button menu by holding `Shift key`.
-  - `<Leader>` is mapped to `,` I'm importing basic mappings from the great [amix .vimrc](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim).
+  - `<Leader>` is mapped to `,`.
+I'm importing basic mappings from the great [amix .vimrc](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim)
-  - It's generally good idea to remap `Caps Lock` to the `Esc` key on your system.
+  - It's generally good idea to remap `Caps Lock` to the `Esc` key on the your system.
   - If your terminal doesn't support 256 colors change `TERM` environment variable:
 `docker run ... -e TERM=xterm ... jare/vim-bundle`
-  - If you don't need YouCompleteMe use `jare/vim-bundle:no-ycm` instead.
-It's one-third the size of this image.
   - To see fancy arrows you need `PowerlineFonts` http://goo.gl/gBeVbk on your machine.
 But if you don't need them remove `let g:airline_powerline_fonts = 1` from the [.vimrc](https://github.com/JAremko/alpine-vim/blob/master/.vimrc)
 ![With and without](http://i.imgur.com/yRWBFgn.jpg)
   - If you have problem with colors - switch your terminal to the `solarized dark` theme and make sure that it uses default palette and  256 colors.